MinaWadie223/new-portofolio-js-html-scss/README.md

 # new-portofolio-js-html-scss
-portofolio using JS HTML SCSS and CSS3

-this is the website
+portofolio using JS HTML SCSS and css this is the website is alive on portofolio-js-scss.netlify.app
- portofolio-js-scss.netlify.app